-In terms of motorsport, the first race that involved women took place in Paris in 1897.
-This was followed by another important race in 1901 which featured the first woman, Camille du Cast of France to participate in an international motor race.
-Since then, a great many female racers emerged and showed that they are not only daring and talented, but also very sensible, stylish, and resilient.
+Women in motorsport have a surprisingly long history.
+The first race that involved women took place in Paris in 1897.
+This was followed by another important race in 1901, which featured the first woman, Camille du Cast of France, to participate in an international motor race.
+Since then, many female racers have emerged and shown that they are not only daring and talented but also very sensible, stylish, and resilient.

-Women continued to participate in many different races and rallies of all sizes and circuits across the world and the following lists the recent women in motorist.
+Women continued to participate in many different races and rallies of all sizes and circuits worldwide, and the following lists the recent women in motorsport.

 1. Jutta Kleinschmidt

-Born in Germany, Jutta started racing in 1988 and now she’s known as one of the greatest women in motor racing and the first and only woman to win-the-race during the Dakar-Rally in France in 2001.
-The rally, also referred to as “The Dakar” was originally held in Paris in France to Dakar in Senegal but due to several reasons, it was relocated to South America since 2009.
-Compared to other motorist races, the rally is considered as one of the most challenging in the world and Jutta strained every nerve to win the race.
+Born in Germany, Jutta started racing in 1988, and now she’s known as one of the most remarkable women in motorsport and the first and only woman to win the race during the Dakar Rally in France in 2001.
+The rally, also referred to as “The Dakar,” was initially held in Paris in France to Dakar in Senegal.
+Still, it was relocated to South America for several reasons in 2009.
+Compared to other motorist races, the rally is considered one of the most challenging in the world, and Jutta strained every nerve to win the race.

 2. Maria Costello

-This’s another female racer known for her motor skills and in 2009, she was awarded an MBE due to the excellent services in motorcycling.
-She has participated in many different motorcycle events such as the Isle-of-Man TT which is regarded as one of the most dangerous and demanding competitions.
-During the course of her racing career, she has suffered injuring and broken several bones from time to time.
-That’s not all, for if you were to know More about personal injury law, you’d know that it’s difficult for anyone, let alone a celebrity to extricate themselves from it.
-She was featured in the Guinness-World-Book of Record in 2004 for being the fastest female racer to lap at a mean speed of 114.7MPH during the international Isle-of-Man TT race.
+Maria is another female racer known for her motor skills, and in 2009, she was awarded an MBE due to her excellent services in motorcycling.
+She has participated in many motorcycle events, such as the Isle-of-Man TT, which is regarded as one of the most dangerous and demanding competitions.
+During her racing career, she has suffered injuries and broken several bones.
+She was featured in the Guinness World Book of Records in 2004 for being the fastest female racer to lap at a mean speed of 114.7MPH during the international Isle-of-Man TT race.

 3. Danica Patrick

-Being an American born female racer, Danica has participated very well as a racing driver and she emerged as one of the most successful motorists.
-She took part in the IndyCar, Indianapolis, and NASCAR races earning several awards such as Indianapolis 500 Rookie-of-the-Year award, IndyCar Series Most-Popular-Driver award and NASCAR Nationwide-Series Most-Popular-Driver awards.
+Being an American-born female racer, Danica has participated very well as a racing driver and emerged as one of the most successful motorists.
+She took part in the IndyCar, Indianapolis, and NASCAR races, earning several awards such as the Indianapolis 500 Rookie-of-the-Year award, IndyCar Series Most-Popular-Driver award, and NASCAR Nationwide Series Most Popular Driver awards.

 4. Keiko Ihara

-Ihara is of Japanese nationality and has taken part in many international races being held in different parts of the world.
+Ihara is of Japanese nationality and has taken part in many international races in different parts of the world.
 Some of the series she has been involved in include the Formula-Renault 2.0 U.K. (2000), Asian-Formula 2000 (2002), British-Formula Three (2005), Formula-Le Mans-Cup (2009), and FIA World-Endurance-Championship (2012/13).
-She has won in various Asia Le-Man’s Series making her one of the most notable female racers in motorist.
+She has won in various Asia Le-Man’s Series, making her one of the most notable female racers in motorsport.

-In conclusion, motor racing is becoming one of the most significant sporting activities in the whole world and according to several sources, the majority of women will become interested and get engaged in such sports in the near future.
+In conclusion, motor racing is becoming one of the most significant sporting activities in the whole world, and we’re looking forward to seeing what happens in the future with women in motorsport.